 What has eight legs and scares the crap out of most people?

-One of their favorite places to live is dark areas filled with lots of stuff, like your garage.
+One of spider’s favorite places to live is dark areas filled with lots of stuff, like your garage.

 I actually don’t mind spiders usually.
 They eat a lot of insects that would otherwise bug me (pun intended).